Jake Fraley Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 11th in the league.
+- The Cardinals pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Cardinals have the 15th-ranked team ERA among all MLB pitching staffs (4.27).
+- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.41).

-- The Cardinals rank 15th in baseball in home runs given up (54 total, 1.1 per game).

-- Wainwright (1-0) takes the mound for the Cardinals in his fourth start of the season.
-He has a 5.74 ERA in 15 2/3 innings pitched, with eight strikeouts.
+- Cardinals pitchers combine to give up 56 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- The right-hander last pitched on Thursday against the Los Angeles Dodgers, when he tossed 5 2/3 innings, allowing two earned runs while giving up five hits.
+- In his most recent time out on Saturday, the righty went seven innings against the Los Angeles Dodgers, giving up three earned runs while surrendering six hits.

-- The 41-year-old has an ERA of 5.74, with 4.6 strikeouts per nine innings, in three games this season.
-Opponents are hitting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.